East Coast

 Titanic Museum Attraction

-It’s hard to miss the one-half scale replica of the ill-fated ship while driving through Pigeon Forge.
-Find a two-story facility with an exact replica of the Grand Staircase along with 400 artifacts from the sunken ship and its passengers.
-Touch an iceberg and feel the 28F water that surrounded the RMS Titanic as it sunk.
+It’s hard to miss the one-half-scale replica of the ill-fated ship while driving through Pigeon Forge.
+Find a two-story facility with an exact replica of the Grand Staircase and 400 artifacts from the sunken ship and its passengers.
+Touch an iceberg and feel the 28F water surrounding the RMS Titanic as it sank.

 Mysterious Mansion of Gatlinburg